JuliaAstro/BoxLeastSquares.jl/docs/src/index.md

 log-likelihood: 26953.643422397385
 ```

+!!! warning
+    For unitful quantities, the internal LoopVectorization call to `@turbo` currently falls back to an `@inbounds @fastmath` loop.
+We suppress this warning by default.

 ### Plotting

 [`BoxLeastSquares.BLSPeriodogram`](@ref) has plotting shorthands built right in- by default it will plot the period grid and the computed power